Testing the isotropy of high energy cosmic rays using spherical needlets: Introduction

 \subsection{Outline of this work}

 This work focuses on the important question of the isotropy of the cosmic rays.
-Because of the small number of available data, this question is not answered yet, although data from the Pierre Auger collaboration seems to hint at a correlation between the directions to the ultra-high energetic events (above $5.5 \times 10^{19}$ eV) and the directions to active galactic nuclei in the catalogue compiled by V\'eron \& Cetty-V\'eron \citep[see][]{2008APh....29..188P,2010APh....34..314T}.
-From a statistical point of view, we address the question of testing the goodness-of-fit of the isotropy assumption to this small sample of directional data.
-The framework we choose is purely nonparametric as we do not want to favour any particular alternative hypothesis, and as we wish to be able to discover unexpected forms of anisotropy.
+Because of the small number of available data, this question is not answered yet, although data from the Pierre Auger collaboration seems to hint at a correlation between the directions to the ultra-high energetic events (above $5.5 \times10^{19}$~eV) and the directions to active galactic nuclei in the catalogue compiled by V\' eron and Cetty-V\'eron [see \citeauthor{2008APh....29..188P} (\citeyear{2008APh....29..188P,2010APh....34..314T})].
+From a statistical point of view, we address the question of testing the goodness of fit of the isotropy assumption to this small sample of directional data.
+The framework we choose is purely nonparametric, as we do not want to favour any particular alternative hypothesis, and as we wish to be able to discover unexpected forms of anisotropy.

 The paper is organized as follows.
-In Section~\ref{toymodel}, we present a simplified model of cosmic ray propagation which will be used in Monte Carlo simulations to test the method.
-In Section \ref{sec:nonp-tests-anis} we present the nonparametric framework.
-Then we describe our needlet based anisotropy tests in Section~\ref{sec:anisotropy-tests}.
-In section~\ref{sec:monte-carlo-exper}, we present a Monte Carlo experiment that compares the power of the different test in terms of sensitivity and robustness with respect to the parameters of the methods.
+In Section \ref{toymodel} we present a simplified model of cosmic ray propagation which will be used in Monte Carlo simulations to test the method.
+In Section \ref {sec:nonp-tests-anis} we present the nonparametric framework.
+Then we describe our needlet based anisotropy tests in Section \ref {sec:anisotropy-tests}.
+In Section \ref{sec:monte-carlo-exper} we present a Monte Carlo experiment that compares the power of the different tests and also the robustness of this power with respect to the parameters of the methods.
 We apply our procedures to real data from the Pierre Auger collaboration in Section~\ref{sec:analysis-auger-data}.
 We then conclude and give perspectives for future extensions of the present work.
-Appendix~\ref{sec:needl-constr-pract} in the on-line supplemennt is devoted to a short description of the type of wavelets we have used (the needlets) and the practical and numerical implementation of our methods.
+An online supplement [\citet{fay:etal:2013b}] is devoted to a longer description of the type of wavelets we have used (the needlets) and the practical and numerical implementation of our methods.
+More numerical results are available there.